jwickens/node-require-clone/README.md

 # require-clone

-Get a completely clean copy of a module or package and all its dependencies (except native ones).
+Get a completely clean copy of a module or package and all its internal dependencies.
 Use it like you use require.

 ## Usage